Healing and More

 Inquisitor/Cabalist/Warden - A great pairing for offensive damage, this build goes heavy into Inquisitor but also receive the general +spell damage talents from Cabalist.
 This is enough to give this build two mana regeneration ability.
 Warden receive 4 points for the instant-cast HOT and for Crushing Wave, a great knockback.

-Enter the Rift: Guides for New Rift Players
+This post is part of the series: Enter the Rift: Guides for New Rift Players

 Are you starting to get into Trion’s new MMO, Rift?
 This series of articles will provide useful information to get you acquainted with the game’s classes.